jwerle/random-access-null/README.md

 random-access-null
 ==================

-[random-access-storage](random-access-storage) compliant null writer like a write to `/dev/null`.
+[random-access-storage][random-access-storage] compliant null writer like a write to `/dev/null`.
 All writes are discarded, all reads return a zero buffer, and all stats return a stat with `size` set to `0`.